Chris McCoy

-Christopher Brandon McCoy (born November 25, 1986) is a former gridiron football defensive end.
-He was drafted by the Miami Dolphins in the seventh round of the 2010 NFL Draft.
+Christopher Brandon McCoy (born November 25, 1986) is an American former professional football defensive end.
+He was selected by the Miami Dolphins in the seventh round of the 2010 NFL draft.
 He played college football at Middle Tennessee State.
-McCoy also played professional football for the Seattle Seahawks, Houston Texans, Pittsburgh Steelers, Philadelphia Eagles, and the Calgary Stampeders of the CFL.
+McCoy also played in the National Football League (NFL) for the Seattle Seahawks, Houston Texans, Pittsburgh Steelers, Philadelphia Eagles, and the Calgary Stampeders of the Canadian Football League (CFL).

 Professional career

 Miami Dolphins

-McCoy was drafted by the Miami Dolphins with the 212th overall pick of the 2010 NFL Draft.
+McCoy was selected by the Miami Dolphins with the 212th overall pick of the 2010 NFL draft.
 On June 15, 2010, McCoy was signed to a four-year contract.
 He was waived during final cuts on September 4, but was re-signed to the team's practice squad.
 He was later released from the practice squad.

 Seattle Seahawks

 McCoy was signed to the Seattle Seahawks' practice squad on October 19, 2010.
 He was released on October 26, 2010.

 Pittsburgh Steelers

 McCoy played in all pre-season games of 2011 for the Pittsburgh Steelers but was cut from the final roster before the start of 2011 NFL season.